 - Chat with engaging and upbeat staff

 - Collect swag or other giveaways throughout the season

 What can I expect at a Social Boston Sports Softball League?

 A premiere, FUN experience!
 Plan to arrive at the field 10-15 minutes before game time to meet up with your teammates and get ready to play in your Boston softball league.
 Make sure you pencil us in for at least 60-minutes or 7 innings, whichever come first.
 Once your game ends, the night is just beginning.
 Head to your sponsor bar for drink specials and a chance to meet everyone in your league.

 How competitive are the Softball Leagues?

 We’re all about being social here at Social Boston Sports!
 While we offer some competitive softball leagues, those are specifically labeled as such and everything else is all about being social.

 How many people do I need for a full softball team?

-All softball teams are required to have a minimum of 15 players.
+Coed softball teams are required to have a minimum of 14 players.
+Men softball teams are required to have a minimum of 13 players.
 If you and your crew don’t have a full roster, we’ll merge you with another small group.
 FYI – merged teams generally have extra players to protect against forfeits.
 If you’d like to make sure you have a larger or smaller team, you can register as a prepaid team which allows you determine the amount of players on your team.

 How much does it cost to join Social Boston Sports Softball?